algolia/algoliasearch-netlify/README.md

 Once we receive a build hook, the Algolia Crawler processes your website asynchronously.
 This operation takes some time, resulting in a short delay between the first deploy and the associated crawl.
 Your site and your Algolia index will be out of sync during that delay.

 You can find information about your current crawler in the [Netlify deploy logs](https://docs.netlify.com/monitor-sites/logs/#deploy-log).
-We create **one crawler targeting one Algolia index per Git branch**, so that you can have, for example, a production index on `master` and development index on `develop`.
+We create one crawler (targeting one Algolia index) per Git branch, so that you can have, for example, a production index on `master` and development index on `develop`.

 <img src="/docs/screenshots/deploy-logs.png?raw=true" alt="Netlify deploy logs.">